THE QUESTION OF SEXUALLY TRANSMITTED INFECTION

 Socioeconomic factors, lifestyle, values, sexual practices, personal cleanliness, awareness of disease symptoms, and access to and willingness to seek medical treatment have considerably greater effect on whether or not one will contract a sexually transmitted infection than does the presence or absence of one’s foreskin.
 In past decades the middle and upper classes have been more likely to choose circumcision for their sons, while the lower classes were more likely to leave the penis intact.
 Members of the lower classes have also tended to be more sexually active, less attentive to personal hygiene, and less likely to seek medical treatment.

 The foreskin is a site where STI infections can be harbored.
-A break in the skin can be a point of entry for disease germs.
+A break in the skin can be a point of entry for infection germs.
 However, the same can be said for many other parts of the body.
 Wallerstein points out that sexually transmitted infection germs enter the body via the mouth, rectum, eyes, and that the urinary meatus is the main point of entry for males.
 8 They can harbor in the labia, anus, mouth, underarms, and between the toes.
 He concludes:

 “The major problem of venereal disease is to prevent it and, failing that, to treat it promptly.
 The surgical removal of a possible infection site is not a solution.”
 9

 Contraceptive use has a dramatic effect on the prevalence of STI: Obstructive contraceptives, particularly condoms, help prevent the spread of infection.
-10 Some spermicidal preparations, foams, creams, and jellies tend to inhibit the growth of disease causing agents.
+10 Some spermicidal preparations, foams, creams, and jellies tend to inhibit the growth of infection causing agents.
 11 Use of birth control pills not only causes people to forego usage of obstructive contraceptives and spermicides, but changes the chemistry of the vagina, making women more susceptible to the infection.
 12

 According to the authors of Our Bodies, Ourselves: